jpata/ai-course/markdown/module4_pt3_finetuning.md

 val_file_path = os.path.join(base_path, 'val.txt')
 image_files = []

-# Recursively find all .txt files in the labels directory, excluding classes.txt
+# Use glob to recursively find all .txt label files, excluding 'classes.txt'
 label_files = [f for f in glob.glob(os.path.join(labels_dir, '**/*.txt'), recursive=True) if os.path.basename(f) != 'classes.txt']

+# For each label file, find the corresponding image file
 for label_file in label_files:
-    # Derive the corresponding image path, assuming .png extension
+    # Construct the expected image path by replacing 'labels' with 'images' and '.txt' with '.png'
+    # This assumes a parallel directory structure and matching filenames.
     image_path = label_file.replace("/labels/", "/images/").replace(".txt", ".png")
+    # If the corresponding image exists, add it to our list of available image files
     if os.path.exists(image_path):
         image_files.append(image_path)

 if not image_files:
     raise Exception("No labeled images found. 'train.txt' and 'val.txt' were not created.")

-# Split the data into training and validation sets (80% train, 20% val)
+# --- Step 2: Split data into training and validation sets ---
+# Use scikit-learn's train_test_split to randomly divide the image files.
+# 80% of the data will be for training, 20% for validation.
+# `random_state` ensures the split is the same every time the code is run.
 train_images, val_images = train_test_split(image_files, test_size=0.2, random_state=42)

+# --- Step 3: Create train.txt and val.txt files ---
+# YOLO can use .txt files that list the absolute paths to training and validation images.
-# Write the relative paths of labeled images to train.txt
+# Write the paths of the training images to train.txt
 with open(train_file_path, 'w') as f:
     for image_path in train_images:
         f.write(f"{image_path}\n")
 print(f"Found {len(image_files)} labeled images.")
 print(f"Created '{train_file_path}' with {len(train_images)} images for training.")

-# Write the relative paths of labeled images to val.txt
+# Write the paths of the validation images to val.txt
 with open(val_file_path, 'w') as f:
     for image_path in val_images:
         f.write(f"{image_path}\n")
 print(f"Created '{val_file_path}' with {len(val_images)} images for validation.")

-# --- Create dataset.yaml ---
+# --- Step 4: Create the dataset.yaml file ---
+# This configuration file tells YOLO where to find the dataset and what the class names are.
 dataset_config = {
-    'path': os.path.abspath(base_path), # Use absolute path
-    'train': 'train.txt',
-    'val': 'val.txt',
-    'names': {}
-}
+    'path': os.path.abspath(base_path), # The root directory of the dataset 'train': 'train.txt',               # Path to the training images list, relative to 'path' 'val': 'val.txt',                   # Path to the validation images list, relative to 'path' 'names': {}                         # A dictionary mapping class indices to class names }
+# Read the class names from the 'classes.txt' file created in the previous notebook.
 classes_path = os.path.join(os.path.dirname(labels_dir), 'classes.txt')
 with open(classes_path, 'r') as f:
     classes = [line.strip() for line in f.readlines()]
+    # Create the mapping {0: 'class_a', 1: 'class_b', ...}
     dataset_config['names'] = {i: name for i, name in enumerate(classes)}

+# Write the configuration dictionary to a YAML file.
 with open('ena24_yolo_dataset.yaml', 'w') as f:
     yaml.dump(dataset_config, f)

+# Print the contents of the created YAML file for verification.
 print("\nena24_yolo_dataset.yaml created:")
 with open('ena24_yolo_dataset.yaml', 'r') as f:
     print(f.read())